SoftwareHeritage/swhapguide/SWHAP@Paris.md

 -->
-Now you are ready to (re-)create the development history of the software, by successively commiting the source code files of each version from the `browsable source code` into the `versionned source code` folder, updating the commits metadata to reflect historical develoment.
+Now you are ready to (re-)create the development history of the software.
+First, create a new empty _orphan_ branch, clean of any commit history.
+You can name this new branch `SourceCode`.
+Then, successively commit the source code files of each version from the `browsable source code` into the `versionned source code` folder, updating the commits metadata to reflect historical develoment.
+The content of the branch should be cleared between two commits.

-MF: verify that you don't actually need to branch the code to do so.

 <!--First you need to create a branch Source Code, with the
 *source* folder.-->